aedobbyn/menu-builder/README.md

         * Normalized in `scaled.csv`
     * Daily nutrient constraints in `all_nut_and_mr_df.csv`
 * `menu-builder`
-    * [Shiny app](https://amandadobbyn.shinyapps.io/menu-builder/) for building a random menu and tweaking it into compliance
+    * Code for the [Shiny app](https://amandadobbyn.shinyapps.io/menu-builder/) for building a random menu and tweaking it into compliance
-* `scripts` -- the meat of things
+* `scripts`
     * `prep`
         * Read in, clean, and standardize data
-        * Adds daily guidelines for
+        * Define daily guidelines for
             * "Must restricts" (i.e. macros that have an daily upper limit)
             * "Positive nutrients" (i.e. micronutrients that have a daily lower bound)
     * `build.R` sources all scripts in `build_menu`
         * `build_menu.R` adds random foods (1 serving size per food) until we reach 2300 calories (the daily minimum)
         * `test_compliance.R` tests for compliance on the three dimensions we care about: must restricts, positives, and calorie content
         * `smart_swap.R` loops through must restricts; if the daily value of that must restrict is over the max limit, until we're compliant, swap out the "worst offender" that respect and replace it
             * if possible, with a food from our corpus that is < 0.5 standard deviations below the mean per gram on that nutrient
             * else, with a random food
         * `adjust_portion_sizes.R` is a brute force alternative to a linear programming solver that only addresses positive nutrients
             * If the combined amount of a nutrient in our menu is below the minimum, find the food in our menu that is highest in this positive nutrient per gram and increase its amount by 10% until we're above that particular nutrient threshold
             * `adjust_portion_sizes_and_square_calories.R` does the same while decreasing the total calorie count in the amount that it was increased by the adjustment